 The most instructive case at this moment is Iran, because the gap between the exile infrastructure and its intended function has become impossible to ignore in the days since US and Israeli forces launched strikes that killed Supreme Leader Khamenei.

-This is the exile relationship in miniature.
-The patron state decides.
-The exile serves the function until the function changes.
-Nobel Peace Prize laureate Narges Mohammadi, herself imprisoned in Iran, had already described Pahlavi’s supporters as “the opposition against the opposition.”
+That single sentence ended, at least for now, whatever prospect Pahlavi had of being installed as the face of a new Iran.
+The man who had spent years cultivating the relationship, who had publicly cheered the bombing of his own country — was told, politely, that he was not actually needed.
+Nobel Peace Prize laureate Narges Mohammadi, herself imprisoned in Iran, had already described Pahlavi’s supporters as opposition within opposition.
 The Kurdish feminist currents that actually built the 2022 Woman, Life, Freedom uprising — the movements that produced the slogan Jin, Jîyan, Azadî and explicitly chanted “Neither Shah nor Supreme Leader” — were never part of the Western exile infrastructure, and remain marginal to Western coverage.

 Cuba: The Hardliners and the Deportation Shock

 The Cuban exile political infrastructure is the oldest and most institutionally entrenched of the cases.
 Secretary of State Marco Rubio is its product and its most powerful current representative — a Cuban American politician from Miami whose entire foreign policy worldview is organized around the destruction of the Cuban government.
-Under his influence, the Trump administration has intensified the embargo, threatened countries that supply Cuba with energy, and is pursuing a broader economic warfare campaign that Left Voice documented in January 2026 as deliberately targeting Cuba’s ability to maintain basic services.
+Under his influence, the Trump administration has intensified the embargo, threatened countries that supply Cuba with energy, and is pursuing a broader economic warfare campaign that Left Voice Cuba report documented in January 2026 as deliberately targeting Cuba’s ability to maintain basic services.

+The hardliners got what they wanted in terms of posture.
+What they are getting in practice is more complicated.
 Trump revoked humanitarian parole for approximately 300,000 Cubans who had arrived under Biden-era policies.
-Cuban Americans, who voted for Trump at record levels in the 2024 election, are watching their neighbors detained by ICE.
-Even El Funky — the Cuban rapper behind “Patria y Vida,” the anti-communist anthem that became the unofficial soundtrack of the 2021 protests and was celebrated by Rubio and the diaspora political establishment — received a notice to self-deport.
-Eduardo Gamarra, a Latin American politics expert at Florida International University, described the deportations of former Cuban state agents — a hardliner priority — as “a political gift to Cuban-American hardliners,” while acknowledging that broader immigration enforcement has produced a sense of betrayal within the community.
+Cuban Americans who Cuban American Trump vote — at record levels in the 2024 election — are watching their neighbors detained by ICE.
+Eduardo Gamarra, a Latin American politics expert at Florida International University, described the deportations as “a political gift to Cuban-American hardliners,” while acknowledging that community betrayal documented: broader immigration enforcement has produced a sense of betrayal within the community.

 China: Taiwan as the New Hong Kong